 There’s truth to the phrase “too much of a good thing” — and it certainly applies to essential oil use.
 See, a good, high-quality essential oil is highly concentrated.
 That means a little can go a long way.

-If you get a little too generous with your oil application, the high concentration may cause headaches or other unwanted side effects.
+If you get a little too generous with your oil application, the high concentration may cause unwanted side effects.

 So how can you tell how much is enough?

-Now that you know the worst mistakes when it comes to using essential oils, you’re ready to use them to help solve all your health woes responsibly.
+Now that you know the most common mistakes people make when it comes to using essential oils, you’re ready to begin enjoying their benefits responsibly.

 Enjoy Essential Oils Without Committing These Mistakes